nassernajibi/lab/_pages/opportunities.md

 Self-Sponsored Opportunities: We always welcome self-sponsored candidates and those with external fellowships or grants.
 We encourage interested individuals to reach out and discuss potential opportunities to join our group.

 If you are interested in any of the above opportunities or would like more information, please contact me with your CV and a brief description of your research interests.
-I'm always unterested in hearing from you.